internetonfire/iof-tools/README.md

 First of all, we assume that the user has a valid [iMinds Authority account](https://authority.ilabt.iminds.be/).
-We also assume that the user's public and private keys associated with the iMinds Authority account are located in ~/.ssh/twist.pub and ~/.ssh/twist.key respectively (the private key MUST NOT be encrypted).
+We also assume that the user's public and private keys associated with the iMinds Authority account are located in ~/.ssh/iminds.pub and ~/.ssh/iminds.key respectively (the private key MUST NOT be encrypted).
 If you don't have the keys already setup, you can follow these instructions:

 Go to [iMinds Authority account management](https://authority.ilabt.iminds.be/getcert.php) and download your certificate clicking on the "Download Login Certificate" button.
-Save it with the name `twist.cert`.
+Save it with the name `iminds.cert`.
 Extract the public key with the following command:

-`openssl x509 -pubkey -noout -in twist.cert > ~/.ssh/twist.pub`
+`openssl x509 -pubkey -noout -in iminds.cert > ~/.ssh/iminds.pub`

-Edit the`twist.cert` file and copy the private key part in a new file named `twist.protected.key`.
+Edit the`iminds.cert` file and copy the private key part in a new file named `iminds.protected.key`.

 Remove the password from the private key:

-`openssl rsa -in twist.protected.key -out ~/.ssh/twist.key`
+`openssl rsa -in iminds.protected.key -out ~/.ssh/iminds.key`

 ## Omni tool